-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - possess critical thinking; and

-- perform supervision duties and provide advice to the board of directors so that the company's business activities are in accordance with Sharia principles.
+- perform supervisory duties and provide advice to the board of directors so that the company's business activities are in accordance with Sharia principles.

 9.4 How is executive compensation regulated in your jurisdiction?